furkangursoy/InfMaxDeterministicLTM/README.md

-The preprint of the manuscript is available in this repository.
+The accepted manuscript (the version I am free to share publicly) is available in this repository.
 Alternatively, you can use the following link for accessing the manuscript through the publisher's website: https://doi.org/10.1016/j.knosys.2018.07.040

 The source code for this study can be made available upon request.